 The reliable MMA record keepers at Tapology and Sherdog list him with 26 submissions among his 34 victories.
 Most of the tapouts have come via rear-naked choke and guillotine choke, but his resume also shows arm triangles, armbars and triangles, plus an anaconda, a kimura and a neck crank.
 Apparently, that's not the whole story.

-"There are a bunch of fights that are not on my record," Meerschaert told ESPN this week.
+"There are a bunch of fights that are not on my record," Meerschaert told ESPN.
 "I have had so many pro fights, I don't even remember them all.
 But I know of anywhere from six to 10 fights that are missing."

-Going into Saturday night, Meerschaert is riding a three-fight winning streak and a run during which every one of his wins since 2017 has come by rear-naked or guillotine.
-It raises the question which submission he prefers, which leads to more questions about Meerschaert's favorite topic.
+Every one of Meerschaert's wins since 2017 has come by rear-naked or guillotine.
+It raises the question which submission he prefers, and that leads to more questions about Meerschaert's favorite topic.
+Let's explore.

 Gerald Meerschaert uses his grappling skills to submit Makhmud Muradov via rear-naked choke in Round 2.